Guar gum: Nutritional and medicinal effects

 Guar gum, as a water-soluble fiber, acts as a bulk-forming laxative.
 Several studies have found it decreases cholesterol levels.
 These decreases are thought to be a function of its high soluble fiber content.

 Moreover, its low digestibility lends its use in recipes as a filler, which can help to provide satiety or slow the digestion of a meal, thus lowering the glycemic index of that meal.
 In the late 1980s, guar gum was used and heavily promoted in several weight-loss drugs.
 The US Food and Drug Administration eventually recalled these due to reports of esophageal blockage from insufficient fluid intake, after one brand alone caused at least 10 users to be hospitalized, and a death.
 For this reason, guar gum is no longer approved for use in over-the-counter weight loss drugs in the United States, although this restriction does not apply to supplements.
 Moreover, a meta-analysis found guar gum supplements were not effective in reducing body weight.

-Guar-based compounds, such as hydroxypropyl guar, have been in artificial tears to treat dry eye.
+Guar-based compounds, such as hydroxypropyl guar, have been used in artificial tears to treat dry eye.